aserowy/tmux.nvim/README.md

 If you sync your clipboard not with a standalone tmux, disable `sync_clipboard` to ensure nvim handles yanks and deletes alone.

 This has some downsites, on really slow machines, calling registers or pasting will eventually produce minimal input lag by syncing registers in advance to ensure the correctness of state.
+To avoid this, disabling `sync_registers` will only redirect the `*` and `+` registers.

 To redirect copies (and deletes) to clipboard, tmux must have the capability to do so.
 The plugin will just set -w on set-buffer.
 If your tmux need more configuration check out [tmux-yank](https://github.com/tmux-plugins/tmux-yank) for an easy setup.